amarh-ayman/reading-notes/README.md

-   - REMNDER : :bangbang:
+   - REMNDER:  :bangbang:
-        - Growth Mindset in short is getting out of the box , don’t shame of learning so ask and search , don’t stop and give up :muscle:;focus take breath and think
+        - Growth Mindset in short is getting out of the box , don’t shame of learning so ask and search , don’t stop and give up  :muscle: ;focus take breath and think
 Don’t fight other success people , fight your self to improve your self  :ok_woman:

-:octocat: This site was built using [GitHub Pages](https://github.com/amarh-ayman).
+:octocat: This site was built using [https://github.com/amarh-ayman](https://github.com/amarh-ayman).